2025–26 KHL season

-The 2025–26 KHL season is the 18th season of the Kontinental Hockey League.
-There are 22 teams that will compete in 68 regular season games, with 182 playing days, between 5 September 2025 and 20 March 2026.
+The 2025–26 KHL season was the 18th season of the Kontinental Hockey League.
+22 teams competed in 68 regular season games, with 182 playing days, between 5 September 2025 and 20 March 2026.

 Season changes

 For the 2025–26 season, the competition was reduced to 22 teams, following the announcement that inaugural member HC Vityaz were initially withdrawing from the league for the season due to financial constraints, on 24 June 2025.
 After an emergency league meeting with the board of directors, it was announced that Vityaz would not be eligible for a return to the competition until 2030.
 As a result of Vityaz's exit, and in order for conference balance, Lada Togliatti who played in the Kharlamov Division of the Eastern Conference were moved to the Bobrov Division of the Western Conference.

 On 7 August 2025, with Kunlun Red Star undergoing a change of ownership, the club announced they would rebrand as the Shanghai Dragons, and relocate from Beijing to Shanghai, while still being initially based in St. Petersburg, Russia, and would retain their place in the Tarasov Division.

 As a result of Vityaz's withdrawal the regular season was reduced to 748 games for 182 gamedays, with each club played 68 regular season engagements.
 Since the Russian and Belarusian teams will not be participating in the Olympic Games, there will only be a break in February, from February 6th to 9th, for the KHL 2026 Fonbet All-Star Game.
 The first break in December will be between December 8th and 15th for the Channel One Cup.

 The league's salary floor has been raised to 475 million rubles.
 The salary cap stayed at 900 million rubles, excluding certain bonuses.

 In addition, in shootouts teams would now have three attempts instead of five.

 The league continued the previous two seasons playoff format for the Gagarin Cup playoffs with a cross playoff system in which teams participate in the Conference Quarterfinals before a cross conference switch and re-seeding take place from the second round.